yyccbb/tp/docs/UserGuide.md

 title: User Guide
 ---

-**TrAcker** is a handy contact management app built for CS Head Teaching Assistants (TAs) in NUS.
-Optimized for use via a command line interface, you can manage student assignments, attendance, tutor availability and much more with just a few keystrokes!
+Welcome to **TrAcker**!
+This is a *handy contact management app* built for Computer Science Head Teaching Assistants (CS Head TAs) in NUS.
+Optimized for use via a command line interface, you can manage student assignments, attendance, tutor availability and much more with *just a few keystrokes*!

 * Table of Contents
 {:toc}